Anton Roux: Netherlands

 At the end of the 2011–12 season, Roux returned to the Netherlands to again coach ACC.
 Roux had been involved in the coaching set-up of the Dutch national team since 2011, and was later made a full-time assistant coach and statistical analyst.
 After Peter Drinnen vacated the head coach position in October 2013, Roux took over, initially on an interim basis.
 He coached the team at the 2014 World Twenty20 and the 2016 World Twenty20, amongst others.

 Otago

 In August 2016, Roux took up a position as assistant coach of New Zealand provincial team, Otago, where fellow South African, Rob Walter, served as head coach.
 It was during this period that he was also called up as bowling coach to the New Zealand XI and assistant coach to New Zealand A.

 Nottinghamshire

 Roux was named as pathway coach of English county, Nottinghamshire, in March 2020, working alongside head coach, Peter Moores.

 Sri Lanka

 In March 2022, Roux was appointed fielding coach of the Sri Lankan Men's National Team.

+South Africa

+Roux took on the role of bowling coach for the South African Men's National White Ball Team in October 2024.